Does Alcohol Cause Hair Loss? Debunking the Myth

 Iron

 Iron is vital to the human body.
 Unfortunately, iron deficiency is the most prevalent form of nutrient deficiency in the world.
 Heavy drinking can lead to severe iron deficiency, leading to several issues, including hair loss.
-Scientists even suspect a direct link between iron deficiency and hair loss because a study in 2013 showed iron to be responsible for a certain type of female hair loss.
+Scientists even suspect a direct link between iron deficiency and hair loss because a study in 2013 showed iron to be responsible for a certain type of male and female hair loss.

 Protein

 From your bones to your skin and hair, your body needs proteins for optimal growth and development.
 Alcohol interferes with protein absorption in the body, leading to protein deficiency.
 This can result in many problems with the skin, hair, and nails.
-Protein-deficient people will experience thinning hair or hair shedding, flaking skin, brittle nails, and so on
+Protein-deficient people will experience thinning hair or hair shedding, flaking skin, brittle nails, and so on.

-How Does Alcohol Affect Hair Growth?
+How Does Alcohol Affect Hair Loss and Hair Growth?

 When you drink alcohol, it gets absorbed into your bloodstream.
 It then causes dehydration and the inability of the body to absorb key nutrients for hair growth.
 The absence of water and vital nutrients starves and damages hair follicles, impeding the normal growth cycle of the hair.
 If you’re a heavy drinker, you may find your hair dry and brittle and experience shedding in large amounts.